How to care for a real fur coat

 By cleaning your fur, you preserve the natural oils in each pelt.
 Run your hand along the fur and your fingers through the hair – do you feel a slight oilness?
 It’s a good sign, if you do, and a bad if you don’t.
 In every healthy, real fur coat, there should be a slight feeling of oiliness.
 Without these essential oils, your fur coat will dry out quickly, losing its luster and possibly resulting in permanent damage.
 Plus to that, you will also get rid of dust, extraneous oils and odors that might be caught on your coat and give your fur its original fluffiness.

 Why should I go to a professional fur cleaner

 Always take your coat to a professional fur cleaner.
 Never take your coat to a regular dry cleaner or risk cleaning your coat at home.
-Dry cleaners are a practical choice for the majority of your garments but lack the appropriate knowledge for materials like fur.
+Dry cleaners are a practical choice for the majority of your garments but lack the appropriate knowledge for fur.
 On the other hand, home cleaning products can seriously damage or stain a delicate material like fur.

 When should I clean my fur coat

 The most convenient time to clean your fur is before it goes into professional storage.
 Having your coat cleaned before storage means it will come out fresh and clean for the next winter, with a healthy shine and a wonderful smell.